Sigmund Mifsud: Musical career

-Mifsud is a full-time member of the Malta Philharmonic Orchestra and a member of the Versatile Brass Ensemble.
+Mifsud was a full-time member of the Malta Philharmonic Orchestra and a member of the Versatile Brass Ensemble.
 He has performed with the ensemble in Germany, Italy and other countries, as well as many performances in Malta and Gozo.

 His career as a performer includes performing as a session musician with various orchestras in musical production, television appearances, and solo recitals.
 Mifsud also performed as a lead trumpeter with the Johann Strauss School of Music Big Band in three editions of the Malta Jazz Festival.
 He is currently the assistant Band Master of the Sliema Band Club and was a founder of the Sliema Youth Band.

 He started experimenting with the fusion of classical and pop music with the Kenya Fund Raising Concerts, where he amalgamated a string orchestra with a wind band.
 He has presented his work on other occasions, including during the EU Accession Celebrations in 2003.

 In 2005, Mifsud produced the first edition of the National Orchestra Goes Pop and the second edition in 2006.
 He has also taken up the role of musical director of the National Orchestra.

+Mifsud was appointed Executive Chairman (CEO) of the Malta Philharmonic Orchestra (MPO) in 2013.
+Eleven years later, he was charged with attempted evidence tampering regarding a male MPO employee's admitted sexual harassment of a female staff member.
+He resigned in 2022 after intense pressure to do so from MPO members.